let's talk

 So, the idea for FHIR was born, which was supposed to be a more up-to-date version of HL7.

 The risks were high.
-A full two years passed since the beginning of MVP development, which went through several iterations before seeing the world as a test version of FHIR in 2014.
+A full two years have passed since the beginning of MVP development, which went through several iterations before seeing the world as a test version of FHIR in 2014.

 Corollary: higher risks can lead to the development of more different versions of MVPs.